Immersion

 Eligible students will receive an invitation by email with a link for an online registration form.
 Spaces are limited and your registration depends on the timeliness of your reply.

-If you are a SEEK student, please contact the SEEK department at SEEK@baruch.cuny.edu.
+If you are a SEEK student, please contact the SEEK department at SEEK@baruch.cuny.edu for information about your summer math experience, as it will differ from what is listed here.

 The Immersion Program is intensive.
 Immersion students are not permitted to enroll in other summer session courses.